Beginning the Year with Strong Safety Systems

 Many businesses assume that contractors are responsible for managing their own safety.
 However, under the Work Health and Safety Act 2020 (WA) (WSH Act), any

-A well-structured safety induction sets the tone for your farm’s safety culture.
-It ensures that all employees, contractors and seasonal workers understand the specific risks
+A well-structured WHS induction sets the tone for your business’s safety culture.
+It ensures employees, contractors and other workers understand the risks of your operations

 Even the most diligent business can experience a workplace incident, whether it’s an injury, a near miss or a serious safety breach.
 How you respond

-In the 2024–25 financial year, more than $1 million in underpayments were recovered for WA workers.
-Around 230 employees had wages and entitlements repaid following
+In the 2024–25 financial year, more than $1 million in underpayments back paid by WA businesses.
+Find out how to avoid costly penalties and backpay.